ElsaTam/Obsidian-Stuff/snippets/callouts/README.md

 **FILE**: [callout-clue.css](callout-clue.css)

-Add a small clue to your notes, and awake the detective that sleeps in you.

 The snippet comes in several variations, 4 different tapes image (a, b, c, d), and 4 different paper images (a, b, c, d).
 You can mix variants together, like `tape-b` and `paper-d`.

 Versions A are used by default for both tape and paper, in case you don't specify anything.
 You can change that in the snippet, search for the comment `/* default */` and change value here.